Hi, I'm Jackie. I'm the owner, soap maker, and goat herder at Jax Soap Company and Calmir Farms. Here's the story of how we came to be.

 I never thought that making soap would become such an passion for me.
 Pretty soon after I started, I realized that soap making was here to stay and I needed to share my passion for handmade goat milk soap with others.
 So, along came Jax Soap Company!

 We are located in Southeast Minnesota, just south of the Twin Cities metro area.
 My husband is the 4th generation of his family on the farm and we have a son and daughter who love the farm life just as much as we do.
 They help with the chores, and have each claimed a few goats as their own.
 Along with the goats, we still milk cows daily and our son has a small flock of chickens.
-Of course, we have a menagerie of dogs and cats on the farm too.
+Of course, we have a menagerie of dogs and cats on the farm too, and we recently added two mini donkeys named Betty Crocker and Little Debbie.